A cautionary tale about navigating the alternate reality of social media

 You’ve written that the character you’ve created for this film is drawn from Mr Sloane from Joe Orton’s play Entertaining Mr Sloane.
 What can a pre-internet character teach us about social media?

 The pre-internet Mr Sloane was a youthful bisexual con-artist.
-There are still some online reviews that conclude that the pre-internet character was more or less an innocent drifter.
 My character of James in Trophy Boy, has grown up to be a savvy and complex sociopath.
 Primarily, as the background music implies, he is a ‘beautiful’ boy.

 This is the first time you’ve collaborated with Anthony Johnston — were you apprehensive or nervous as to whether you’d gel together as a creative partnership?